zab100/blup/README.txt

 This software has not been tested extensively.
 This is just a proof-of-concept version.
 There may be security holes and bugs.
 Use this at your own risk.
 Currently tested: Sennheiser Smart Control version 3.8.1 (Version 4.1.6 hangs, but not sure if it's a WSA or bluetooth issue) with PXC550.
 This only works with RFCOMM devices currently.
 L2CAP protocols are not supported by the windows bluetooth driver.
+Acting as a bluetooth server is also not implemented completely.
+The emulator can only connect as a client.

 Requirements:
 - Windows 11 x64.
 Arm64 will not work